 Lastly, GIMP does not currently support full CMYK color modes.
 This means that all your images are edited in the RGB color space and thus may not properly display if you need to print your work.
 This is once again a deal-breaker for some, especially those who work a lot with printers, but for people who only post their work online this is a non-factor.

 GIMP does offer CMYK soft-proofing modes that allow you to preview how your colors will look once your composition is printed, which I cover in a dedicated tutorial.
 For some users, however, this is not enough as it still creates compatibility issues, especially if someone sends you a photo in CMYK mode and instructs you not to convert it to an RGB color space.
 Once again, the GIMP team has plans to implement a full CMYK color mode eventually, but currently the program does not support it.

 If you’re still wondering which program you should use, let me sum it up this way: GIMP is a fantastic free alternative to Photoshop for small businesses, casual photographers, influencers who post their work directly to their audience online, and even professional or freelance photographers working on a budget.
 It’s also perfect for beginners wanting to give photo editing and manipulation a try without having to make a purchase.
 In other words, if you aren’t working with clients or agencies that require you to work in Photoshop, GIMP will do the job just fine.

-And remember ultimately you can still download GIMP for free if you decide to purchase Photoshop.
+And remember, you can always download GIMP for free, even if you decide to purchase Photoshop.